richardhenyash/artofnht/TESTING.md

 A number of errors were detected and fixed in the [Gallery](gallery.html) page, including 2 closing 'h3' tags which were incorrectly set to 'p', and duplicate id's on the carousel control elements.
 The [Gallery](gallery.html) page now passes validation without errors or warnings.
 The [About](about.html) and [Contact](contact.html) pages both passed validation without errors or warnings.

+### Custom CSS Styling ###
+[Custom CSS styling](./assets/css/style.css) was validated using the [W3C CSS validation service](https://jigsaw.w3.org/css-validator/).
+2 errors were reported on a redundant class.
+The class was removed and the code was re-validated, and passed with no errors.
+12 warnings were generated.
+4 of the warnings related to the background color being set the same as the border color for images within the .container-image-about class.
+This is intentional, as the border is removed on hover, making the images appear grow slightly when hovered over.
+The remaining 8 warnings are due to the animation rules which have been defined to improve compatibility for legacy browsers.
+The warnings are generated because vendor specific prefixes are not part of W3C specifications - however, these rules have been left in to improve compatibility for legacy browsers.

 ## User Stories Testing ##
 * ***As a user, I want to browse comic art sites for fun and inspiration.*** The user can browse through the artist's portfolio of work using the [Gallery](gallery.html) page.